codenet/col733-cloud/compute-rdd.md

 a coarse-grained transformation applies the same function to each element in the collection.

 Therefore, the lineage graph will be small.
+A node in the lineage graph is a large collection.
 An edge in the lineage graph takes one large collection to another large collection using a deterministic coarse-grained transformation.

 ## Resilient distributed datasets